MEET THE

 • Low operating cost and low maintenance.

-• Comes with ETL certification.
+• Comes with ETL certified components.

 • Fireproof material, no secondary risk.

-• Features a 2-year warranty.
+• Limited 2-year warranty.

 • We provide ODM & OEM services to meet your customized requirements.